baffelli/covid-2019-measures/readme.md

 # Encoding the measures taken against COVID 2019
 ## Introduction
 Here we collect a timeline of all containment and public health measure taken in the course of the covid2019 pandemics.
+This is not of immediate use but we believe it will be very useful for future studies on the effect of different control measures.
+We know this is boring work, but we are grateful to all contributors even if they only contributed to one or two rows of data.

 ## Data format
-I started by collecting all the data from cantons and from the federal government.
-I settled on the current csv format:
+To collect the measures, we settled a simple (long) csv format:

 | date_implemented | date_lifted | measure | unit | level | source |
 | -----------------|-------------|----------|------|-------- | ---- |
 | date when the measure is implemented | date when the measure is lifted | textual description of the measure | identifier of the administrative unit | level of the administrative unit (canton, city, federal) | url of the source of this measure |

+The data _must_ be stored in *long* and *tidy* format: if multiple measures for the same entities are introduced at the same data, repeated entries must be created.

-"unit" should be one of the following:
+*unit* should take one of the following values:
-- "federal" for federal level measures
+- *federal* for federal level measures
-- "canton" for cantonal measures
+- *canton* for cantonal measures
-- "city" for measures taken by municipalities
+- *city* for measures taken by municipalities
-- "private" for measures taken by businesses, events and other organisations
+- *private* for measures taken by businesses, events and other organisations

-## Next steps
+## |TODO

+### General
 - add measures for all cantons and federal and city level measures.
 - code them according to general categories (Veranstaltungsverbot, ...) according to Art.
 40 of the [Epiemiegesetz](https://www.admin.ch/opc/de/classified-compilation/20071012/index.html#a40)

-## Missing Entities
+### Missing Entities
 - [x] BE
 - [ ] TG
 - [ ] VS